Affiliate links on Android Authority may earn us a commission. Learn more.

 For years now, Samsung has been the top dog when it comes to global smartphone sales.
 The company has only dropped from the number one spot once when it was briefly overtaken by HUAWEI (which didn’t last).
 As one would expect, the smartphone king is also the king of smartphone updates.

 Samsung’s top-tier update promise trumps even Google’s, with four years of upgrades and five years of security patches.
-That means a Galaxy S22 smartphone — which ships with Android 12 — will see Android 13, Android 14, Android 15, and even Android 16.
+That means a Galaxy S23 smartphone — which ships with Android 13 — will see Android 14, Android 15, Android 16, and even Android 17.

 Samsung is the undisputed king of Android updates.

 To make things even more impressive, Samsung doesn’t lock that promise to premium flagships.
-The Galaxy S21 FE gets the same promise, for example, as do higher-end phones in the mid-range Galaxy A series, such as the Galaxy A53.
+The mid-range Galaxy A54 5G gets the same promise, for example.

 Newer phones and cheaper phones from the brand get a less extensive promise of three years of upgrades and patches.
 However, when you consider that is a better promise than most companies make for even their premium flagships, you start to see just how good Samsung is at this.